jinghuazhao/FM-pipeline/README.md

 message file (**-e**), log file (**-o**), threads (**-pe**) and queue (**-q**) whereas the last item is argument to `gcta-slct.sh` itself.
 If your system supports for GNU parallel, the syntax is similar.

+Although the analysis involves particular region is equivalent to this genomewide setup but with focus on particular regions, there is also a section in the script for analysis with respect to a list of regions when setting region=1 and using `st.bed` as described above.

 The use of gene list from the analysis can compare to feeding SNPs and their p values from a GWAS into VEGAS2v2 as illustrated with [vegas2v2.sh](vegas2v2.sh) where `interceptBed` utility from the [bedtools](http://bedtools.readthedocs.io/en/latest/) package is used.
 Note that instead of the 1000Genomes reference provided, we use our own.